remy/remysharp.com/public/drafts/optimising-a-canvas-animation.md

 <!--more-->

+The result is this simple retro animation that will only last a few days in production, so I've included a tweaked version here:

+<a class="jsbin-embed" href="https://jsbin.com/zulaha/8/embed?js,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.30.3"></script>

 For the sake of brevity (and actually getting this post written under the usual *several hours*), I'm just going to talk about what I changed.

 ## Pinning FPS